 So using their contacts in the northern cities, they searched working class music venues.
 When I listen to Paul McCartney interviews when he gets onto the subject of ownership and money, I sense an angst.
-He states in a 1987 BBC Wogan interview his first wage was £15 a week, so I don’t think he or any of the other Beatles owned any of those 100 shares.
+He states in a 1987 BBC Wogan interview his first wage was £15 a week, so that doesn’t sound like he or any of the other Beatles were shareholders.

 And I do absolutely believe Lennon and McCartney wrote all the songs attributed to them.
 Someone had to, and if it wasn’t them, why would Paul even care how they were used.
 He has made it clear over and over that he does not want his music used to overlay the selling of products in adverts.
 When he wrote ‘She loves you’, I’m guessing it’s because she did love you, whoever that ‘you’ was.
 The fact he has brought two court cases to increase copyright duration on his work until at least his death seems to me seeded from an embitterment of the music industry fostered in that first five year contract where people with no talent got to call the shots because they held the power via the shares.

 David Frost interview with Paul McCartney, BBC, 15th April 1964